OpenDgraph/Weasel/README.md

 }
 ```

-Upsert Block not using type
+Upsert Block not using type function at root query.

 > The field "dgraph_type" will be converted to "dgraph.type".